PacificBiosciences/sawfish/docs/user_guide.md

       --cnv-excluded-regions ${DISTRO_ROOT_DIR}/data/cnv_excluded_regions/annotation_and_common_cnv.hg38.bed.gz \
       --output-dir HG002_discover_dir

+#### Trio joint-call step

-After all discover steps have completed, joint calling can be run over all 3 samples using the following command:
+After all discover steps have completed, everything is ready to run the joint-call step.
+As discussed for the single-sample example, there are two command-line styles that can be used to provide the sample inputs.

+The first style is shown in the command below, where the `--sample` option is provided multiple times to specify the 3 discover step results.
+When using this approach the reference and per-sample bam paths provided in the discover steps above will be re-used for joint-calling:

     sawfish joint-call \
       --threads 16 \